thecopy/pagevisittimer/README.md

 # README pagevisittimer

-The package `pagevisisttimer` enables  use of websockets to measure the time a visitor stays on the pages of your site.
+The package `pagevisittimer` enables  use of websockets to measure the time a visitor stays on the pages of your site.

 ## How it works

-Client side script `pagevisisttimer.js` connects to the websocket, and will send repeated calls to the backend with a time-stamp.
+Client side script `pagevisittimer.js` connects to the websocket, and will send repeated calls to the backend with a time-stamp.
 The interval between the calls will decrease with time.

 # Prerequisites
 * MongoDB and the npm package `mongodb` is required.
 Feel free to send a pull request if you have implemented another backing.